Rud Rennie: "My Faulkner and My Hemingway": Colleagues in the Bullpen

 In his elegy-memoir in The American Scholar, veteran journalist and author William Zinsser recalled achieving his "boyhood dream" after World War II service when he joined the Herald Tribune sports department as an assistant editor.
 "It was in those pages, as a child baseball addict, that I found my first literary influences," Zinsser declared.
 "The Trib sportswriters were my Faulkner and my Hemingway, and now I was in the same room with those bylines-come-to-life: Rud Rennie, Jesse Abramson, Al Laney….sports editor Stanley Woodward, Red Smith, Joe H. Palmer…."
 Rennie and his fellow Trib men on the sports beat were, according to Red Smith, "incomparably the most gifted company ever assembled in one playpen.
-Gifted, yes, and ascerbic, trenchant, iconoclastic and also good."
+Gifted, yes, and acerbic, trenchant, iconoclastic and also good."

 When, in 1928, the scrappy Yankees fielder Bob Meusel objected to one of Rennie's columns and tried to punch him in a hotel lobby, Rennie's fellow writers of the various New York newspapers came to their colleague's rescue in person, separating them, and in print, they "put the chill" on Meusel, repeating rumors that management had plans to trade Meusel out of New York.
 Meusel's contract was sold to the Cincinnati Reds after the 1929 season.

 Often in his books such as The Boys of Summer (1972), Memories of Summer (1993), The Era, 1947-1957 (1993), and Into My Own (2006), the prolific and long-lived ex-Trib sportswriter Roger Kahn—an ambitious junior writer in Rennie's latter years—paused to mention (and quote from) Rennie, "a trim, handsome Canadian" who had "lady friends in several National League towns."
 One such example, quoted often by others, followed the 20-year-old Oklahoman Mickey Mantle's stunning World Series win for the Yankees (their fourth in a row) against the Brooklyn Dodgers, a truly Olympian battle in 1952.
 The dutiful, modest young Oklahoman seemed to have no idea of what his home runs and headlines portended for him.
 Kahn quoted from the interview between Rud Rennie and Mickey Mantle: "Nice Series, young man," said Rud Rennie, who covered the Yankees for the Herald Tribune.
 "What are you up to now?"

 "Headin' back to Oklahoma.
 I got me a job working with the pump crew down in the lead mine."

 "Work in the mines?"
 Rennie said.
 "You're the star of the World Series.
 You don't have to do that any more."

 "Yes, I do," Mantle said.
 "My dad died, you know."